openframeworks/ofBook/chapters/memory/chapter.md

 ![Pointer](images/pointer.svg "")

-A pointer usually occupies 4/8 bytes (depending if we are on a 32 or 64bits application), we are representing it as 1 byte only to make things easier to understand, but as you can see it's just another variable, that instead of containing a value contains a memory address that points to a value.
+A pointer usually occupies 4 or 8 bytes (depending if we are on a 32 or 64bits application), we are representing it as 1 byte only to make things easier to understand, but as you can see it's just another variable, that instead of containing a value contains a memory address that points to a value.
 That's why it's called pointer.

 A pointer can point to heap or stack memory.